Swathi-Krishna-Naik-Vankdoth/ai-gtm-planner-optimizer/README.md

 3. Communication: How do I explain performance issues and recommended actions clearly to stakeholders?

 The application is exposed through REST APIs, making it easy to integrate into internal tools, campaign workflows, or marketing operations environments.

+## How It Works

+1. User enters campaign details (budget, audience, channels)
+2. Backend processes input and sends structured prompt to LLM
+3. AI generates:
+   - Budget allocation
+   - Readiness checks
+   - Market insights
+   - Recommendations
+4. Output is returned via API and displayed in UI

+## Why This Matters

+This project demonstrates how AI can move beyond generic chat and support real business workflows by helping teams plan campaign investments, diagnose underperformance, and communicate decisions more clearly.

 ## Business Problem